 The Loma Linda University Medical Center GYN/OB service is divided into four major divisions:

-- The obstetrical service is the perinatal center for the four inland counties of Southern California.
-The service load now consists of 230-280 deliveries per month, approximately one-half of these being classified as high risk.
+- The Obstetrical Service is the perinatal center for the four inland counties of Southern California.
+The service load now consists of 250-280 deliveries per month, approximately one-half of these being classified as high risk.
 The assignment of two senior residents to this service allows an expanding experience in high risk clinic management, consultative interface with referring physicians for high risk transports, supervision and consultation of the high risk antepartum subservice, and consultation and supervision of complicated obstetrical events in labor and delivery.
 This service is covered by five perinatologists who offer and encourage resident involvement in ongoing research activities.

-- The gynecologic oncology service offers the senior resident the opportunity of complete management of (on average) a 15-17 bed inpatient load.
+- The Gynecologic Oncology Service offers the senior resident the opportunity of complete management of (on average) a 15-17 bed inpatient load.
 The four gynecologic oncologists attending this service make the senior resident an integral part of every surgical procedure, leading most to recognize this as the high point of their technical experience.
-In addition, two gyn oncology referral clinics, one colposcopy clinic and a breast clinic are held weekly, thus allowing the resident the opportunity for consultative examinations, continuity of care, and outpatient cancer management.
+In addition, two gyn oncology referral clinics and a breast clinic are held weekly, thus allowing the resident the opportunity for consultative examinations, continuity of care, and outpatient cancer management.

-- Two board certified endocrinology-infertility specialists attend to the section of reproductive endocrinology with a board certified generalist assisting in the activities of this division.
-The senior resident assigned to this rotation is involved with the entire spectrum of surgical procedures as well as association with the attending staff on a one-on-one rotational basis for outpatient clinical services.
+- Two board certified reproductive endocrinology-infertility specialists attend to the section of reproductive endocrinology.
+The resident assigned to this rotation is involved with the entire spectrum of surgical procedures as well as association with the attending staff on a one-on-one rotational basis for outpatient clinical services.
 Resident physicians are involved with new patient work-ups and continuity of care.
-In addition, the senior resident is involved with the fertility laboratories and the invitro fertilization program (including ovum harvest and invitro fertilization techniques) and the clinical and research activities of the andrology laboratory.
+In addition, the resident is involved with the fertility laboratories and the invitro fertilization program (including ovum harvest and invitro fertilization techniques) and the clinical and research activities of the andrology laboratory.

 At Loma Linda University Medical Center, approximately 70% of the inpatient and outpatient obstetrical patient load are cared for primarily by the resident staff under the direct and individual supervision of the attending faculty.
 Approximately 98% of the inpatient and outpatient gynecologic patient population are cared for primarily by the resident staff under supervision.